 #1 – Bigger Budgets Mean Better Results

-Simply throwing more money across widespread channels like social media, pay-per-click advertising, influencer collaborations, and volume-driven content piece creation will get mixed results best.
+Simply throwing more money across widespread channels like social media, pay-per-click advertising, influencer collaborations, and volume-driven type of content piece creation will get mixed results best.
 This is not the case if you execute content marketing with a buyer’s intention-driven approach.
 You can still be the David to the traditional Goliaths.

 #2 – Impossible to Compete on Backlinks and Domain Ratings

-Even if you’re going against giants like Robinhood and Revolut, you can still compete on search engine result page (SERP) rankings.
+Even if you’re going against financial services giants like Robinhood and Revolut, you can still compete on search engine result page (SERP) rankings.
 How?
-By producing content which builds expertise, authority and trustworthiness in Google parlance.
+By producing blog posts content which builds expertise, authority and trustworthiness in Google parlance.
 You must create content that resonates with savvy buyers and addresses what they’re looking to resolve.
 This approach will require manual backlinking from authoritative destinations.
 Creating valuable content helps win these battles.

 #3 – “SEO” doesn’t work

 There’s a lot to Search Engine Optimisation than trying to rank for volume-driven keywords.
 You must consider facets such as on-page SEO, like content structure, relevance and value, headlines, tags, etc.

 You must also work on off-page SEO by curating quality citations from renowned websites to add authority scores to your domains.

 Additionally, optimising technical SEO along the lines of a mobile-friendly website, easiness for search engines to crawl and index your website, and more.